Government refuses to extend free school meals eligibility despite cost crisis

 Government refuses to extend free school meals eligibility despite cost of living crisis

-No plans to assess impact of cost of living crisis on families without access, says minister
+Feed the Future: No plans to assess impact of cost of living crisis on families without access, says minister

 The government is refusing campaigners’ calls to extend the eligibility of free school meals despite the devasting impact of the cost of living crisis.